csorianot/godmc_wiki/Imputed-genetic-data.md

     1 chr1:1081403:INDEL  0 1081403                GC    G
     1 chr1:1084475:INDEL  0 1084475                 A   AG

+#### Bed file
+We use best guess genotypes without a probability threshold in our pipeline.
+Please make sure you don't filter on a probability threshold as matrixQTL (software used to calculate methQTLs) can't handle missingness properly and will set missing genotypes to the genotypic mean.
+We use best guess genotypes as matrixQTL can't handle dosages.
+Please see below how you can prepare best guess files.

 #### Imputation quality
 We also require imputation quality scores for each SNP.
 Some instructions on how to get imputed data into the desired format are below.